LON - ROM

 Duncan Madden

-Expert on Ryanair, Vueling, British Airways, LCY, FCO, CIA and STN
+Expert on Ryanair, British Airways, Vueling, LCY, FCO, CIA and STN

 Duncan is a freelance travel writer, copywriter and book author in constant search of travel stories and the perpetual sensation of being on holiday.
 He’s never happier than when on a dusty trail in search of empty waves or ducking under the piste tape in search of snowbound solitude.
 British born, living in Germany, but happiest heading for the horizon.
 His first book, Found in Translation, explores the etymologies and stories of country names around the world and is out now.